abelchakova/quest-2/README.md

 ### Introduction

 Welcome to the Shark Attacks Dataset!
 This dataset is designed to help to understand the patterns and circumstances of shark attacks across the globe.
-By using pandas, a powerful data manipulation and analysis library in Python, we been able to create, manipulate, and analyze large and complex datasets.
+By using pandas, a powerful data manipulation and analysis library in Python, we've been able to create, manipulate, and analyze large and complex datasets.
 This dataset provides valuable informations to dive deep into the world of shark attacks, identifying trends, risks, and preventive measures.

 Happy analyzing! 🦈